RealFighter64/computationalphysicsprize/README.md

 put in a folder called 'examples'.

 The program requires both numpy and matplotlib be installed on your local version of Python.
+To run it, just type:

+    python main.py <number of particles> <particle size> <number of frames>

+The program runs at 15 frames per second.